FrancisCrickInstitute/Linear_cell_stretcher/README.md

 ### Assembly instructions

 - 3D print the components using more than 50% infill settings and PLA as material
+- Insert M2 threaded inserts on the bottom sides of the 3D printed parts: puller and the enclosure base
+- Solder the PCB components
+- Solder the optical homing sensor cable and the stepper motor cable with the linear stepper connection board
+- Attach the linear stepper connection board at the back of the motor with the 3D printed spacer in between

 - Change the position of the homing sensor using the front side M3 tapped holes
 <img width="800" height="450" alt="image" src="https://github.com/user-attachments/assets/16f881c6-4adf-4f81-81e0-fad2cabbddc9" />